Recovering optimal precision in quantum sensing with time domain imperfections

-In the absence of the environment [here referred to as the \emph{interaction-free} (IF) case, i.e., when $g=0$], the statistical error is bounded by the inverse of the quantum Fisher information (QFI), which is $1/(\nu T^2)$, known as the \textit{Heisenberg limit} (HL) \cite{giovannettiQuantumMetrology2006}.
-To be more specific, the HL we mentioned in this manuscript refers to the optimal limit with respect to $T$.
-As the total interrogation time is still subject to the TDI, there is a systematic error of the scale $O(\epsilon^2\omega^2)$ \cite{SM}.
+In the absence of the environment [here referred to as the \emph{interaction-free} (IF) case, i.e., when $g=0$], the statistical error is bounded by the inverse of the quantum Fisher information (QFI), which is $1/(\nu T^2)$, known as the \textit{Heisenberg limit} \cite{giovannettiQuantumMetrology2006}.
+As the total interrogation time is still subject to the clock uncertainty, there is a systematic error of the scale $O(\epsilon^2\omega^2)$ \cite{SM}.
 Since this systematic error term persists in the absence of the environment, we define it as the \textit{hardware limit} of this task.

-Next, we introduce the FE case, where the joint system undergoes the evolution $U_{\text{FE}}(T):=e^{-iHT}$.
+Next, we introduce the FE case, where the joint system undergoes the evolution $U_{\mathsf{FE}}(T):=e^{-iHT}$.
 Strategies $s\in\fe$ differ only in probe states and measurements [corresponding to the pulses depicted in \Cref{fig1}~(b)].
 Our analysis focuses on the strong-coupling regime, where $g\gg|\omega|$.
 Subsequently, we show a lower bound on the loss function for any FE strategy.

 In order to bound $\lfe$, defined in Eq.~(\ref{eq:loss-max-min-mse}), we first apply the max-min inequality, which yields $\lfe\ge\max_{f\in\mathcal{N}}\min_{s\in\fe}\mathcal{R}(f,s)$.
 Next, we apply the (biased) CRB (\ref{eq:bias-crb}) to bound the MSE of every FE strategy.
 Explicitly, we show that (see Ref.~\cite{SM} for the proof)